GerardProgrammeert/soconnect/README.md

 ## GET /api/espresso-machine/{id}/one
 ### description
-Get a espresso from an espresso machine
+Get an espresso from an espresso machine
 ### parameters
 | Name  | Required | Type |Description |
 | ------------- | ------------- | ------------- |------------- |